 Myopia is just another term for nearsighted- or shortsightedness.
 The condition affects about 42 percent of all Americans and is the sixth leading cause of vision loss.
 The demand for myopia treatment has emerged worldwide.
 It is now one of the top five ocular conditions listed as an immediate priority by the WHO’s Global Initiative for the Elimination of Avoidable Blindness.
 Two billion people had myopia in 2010, it is estimated that by 2020, that number will soar up to 2.6 billion.

-Patients at Pinnacle Eye Group with moderate to high myopia are more likely to have severe vision challenges and ocular disorders.
+Pinnacle Eye Group of Lambertville Group with moderate to high myopia are more likely to have severe vision challenges and ocular disorders.
 It has been shown that myopia patients are:

 We use three proven myopia treatments for managing the progression of nearsightedness.
 Early intervention is the key.